Dial in CAS, TAS, Mach or EAS. The other corresponding speeds update instantly.

 To toggle between 1000-, 100- and 1-foot altitude increments, tap the Altitude/Rate thumbwheel repeatedly.

-Static Air Temperature (SAT) follows the International Standard Atmosphere (ISA) lapse rate as you change the altitude (up to 100 000 feet).
+Static Air Temperature (SAT) follows the International Standard Atmosphere (ISA) lapse rate as you change the altitude (from -2 000 up to 100 000 feet).

-Speeds reflect any temperature change immediately (with the locked speed being kept constant).
+Speeds reflect a temperature change immediately (with the locked speed being kept constant).

 The appropriate lapse rate for the 3 lowest layers of the International Standard Atmosphere is used.